CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-bounces.md

 SMTPeter normally modifies the envelope address of all mails that flow through it to track bounces and other messages that are sent back.
 All bounce messages are therefore sent back to SMTPeter.
-You can however set up a "bounce" webhook to be notified about these bounces too.
+You can however set up a 'bounce' webhook to be notified about these bounces too.

 ## Type of messages

-The bounce webhook is used for literally _all_ messages that are sent back to the envelope address.
+The bounce webhook is used for literally **all** messages that are sent back to the envelope address.
 This includes the regular delivery status notifications, but also out-of-office replies, vacation mails, or error messages from servers that do not respect the official format for bounce messages.
-All these type of messages are sent back to SMTPeter and to you, if you set up a webhook.
+All these type of messages are sent back to SMTPeter and with a Webhook you can also receive these messages in real-time.

 ## Bounces vs Delivery Status Notifications